 Apply everywhere and get interview experience.
 Be picky once you get offers. ’20

-Reach out to as many people and send the cold emails.
-It never hurts to make the connection, do the interview, offer to do the task no one else wants to do.
-'20
+Reach out to as many people and send cold emails.
+It never hurts to make the connection, do the interview, offer to do the task no one else wants to do. ’20

-I'd argue that an employer's culture is the most important piece of the job search.
+I’d argue that an employer’s culture is the most important part of the job search.
 You should feel empowered to have standards in the process!
-A great boss (and team) is invested in your growth, and you as a person, not just what you can produce.
-'20
+A great boss (and team) is invested in your growth, and you as a person, not just what you can produce. ’20

 Apply now, decide later!
 The job hunt is a numbers game.
-Spread your network, focus on getting referrals at the companies you care most about, and try to focus on the factors in YOUR control.’22
+Spread your network, focus on getting referrals at the companies you care most about, and try to focus on the factors in YOUR control. ’22

 Talk to people!
 Anyone from college friends to former project team members, to mentors to alumni you stumble upon on LinkedIn—these people can be valuable resources who can give you a great idea of what their jobs are like. ’17